 Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

-Introduction and Excerpt from "Rhapsody on a Windy Night"
+Introduction and Text of "Rhapsody on a Windy Night"

 (Please note: The spelling, "rhyme," was introduced into English by Dr. Samuel Johnson through an etymological error.
 For my explanation for using only the original form, please see "Rime vs Rhyme: An Unfortunate Error.")